influxdata/docs-v2/content/influxdb/v2.0/tools/kapacitor.md

 {{% /warn %}}

 ### Disable InfluxDB subscriptions
-InfluxDB Cloud and InfluxDB OSS 2.0 to not have subscriptions APIs.
+InfluxDB Cloud and InfluxDB OSS 2.0 do not have subscriptions APIs.
 Set the `[[influxdb]].disable-subscriptions`to `false` to disable InfluxDB subscriptions.

 ```toml